Mushishi/idrac_temperature_monitor/README.md

 # iDrac temperature monitor

-I am in the process to migrate the
+I am in the process to migrate the https://github.com/Breina/idrac_power_monitor script to show temperature and fan speed.

 This integration will grab the temperature and fan speed from your Dell servers' iDrac system.